2026 GTM AI Summit

 What a Phase 1 looks like

-Most engagements start with one named workstream - the highest-leverage system to install first.
+Most engagements start with one named workstream installed first.
 Concrete, scoped, deliverable in 4-6 weeks.

 01 - Diagnostic